 The Institute of Atmospheric Physics participates in the following projects of the EU Horizon 2020 Framework Programme:- EUROPLANET 2024 RI, "Europlanet 2024 Research Infrastructure", Project ID: 871149 - PAGER, "Prediction of Adverse effects of Geomagnetic storms and Energetic Radiation", Grant Agreement No. 870452 - SafeSpace, "Radiation Belt Environmental Indicators for the Safety of Space Assets", Project number: 870437

-Invitationfor the autumn cycle of internal seminars of the IAP CAS which always take place on Thursday from 2 pm in the IAP meeting room (2nd floor, door no. 201), Boční II 1401, Prague 4 - Spořilov Important warning: In connection with the prevention of the spread of SARS-CoV-2 coronavirus, the internal seminars of the IAP are canceled until further notice.
-Thank you for your understanding.
+Internal seminars - invitationfor the spring cycle of internal seminars of the IAP CAS which always take place on Thursday from 2 pm in the IAP meeting room (2nd floor, door no. 201), Boční II 1401, Prague 4 - Spořilov

 The Czech Meteorological Society (ČMeS) has published a fundamentally innovated on-line version of the explanatory and terminological dictionary.